£18,545 - £29,310 Price range

 The 1.2 DiG-T is a highly-regarded engine, described as “the sweet spot in the range” for urban drivers.
 It’s “refined and relaxed”, quicker than the old 1.6 petrol and giving enough shove for “brisk” progress.

-There’s also a modern 1.6-litre DiG-T petrol engine with 161hp.
-It’ll get the Qashqai to 60mph in a brisk 8.9 seconds, but is the thirstiest engine option at 47mpg.
+There’s also a modern 1.6-litre DiG-T petrol engine with 163hp.
+It’ll get the Qashqai to 60mph in a brisk 8.9 seconds, but is the thirstiest engine option – only returning fuel economy of 47mpg.

 The 1.5 dCi is a solid option, though.
 It’s the most economical Qashqai and cheapest to tax – well, free to tax, to be accurate – while offering enough punch to get down the road with minimal fuss.
 It’ll reach 60 mph in a respectable 11.9 seconds and hit 113 mph, but like many diesels the low-down torque means it feels a little stronger than the figures imply.